 The result is the most comfortable, fog-free facial interface I've ever used on any VR headset.
 Better yet, because of KIWI's placement of the velcro pads that the actual pad uses to affix to the interface itself, you can swap out several different kinds of pads that might fit your personal needs better.
 I tried out some of the pads available from VR Cover, and they worked admirably, although the lower velcro locations are best suited for KIWI's own pads.

 The only real downside to this replacement is the noseguard, which lets in a noticeable amount of light for me.
 Swapping out the pad that ships with the interface helped a lot, which is ironic since other pads won't fit perfectly into the nose portion of KIWI's design.
 That negative barely registers on the scale, though, especially given how well the vents work.
-As of this moment in time, this is the single best facial interface replacement you can buy for the Quest 2.
+It's the best Quest 2 face cover for a reason.

 5 out of 5